 It’s a great revenue opportunity for bloggers, since the content you share will already be influencing their purchase decisions.
 Make your blog a hub for educational content and you’ll build the know, like, and trust factors needed to make a sale.

-The beauty of affiliate marketing is that you don’t need to create your own products.
+The beauty of affiliate marketing is you don’t need to create your own products.
 Plug into an existing ecommerce business and become a virtual salesperson for them.
 There’s no need to worry about producing marketing materials, shipping products, or dealing with customer service.

 You can also search for high-ticket affiliate programs from merchants selling expensive products, such as electronics, jewelry, or software.
 Bloggers earn sizable checks when recommending those items to readers.
 Shopify affiliates, for example, earn 100% commission on the first two payments of any subscription plan.